cristian-azocar/microservice-boilerplate/README.md

 ### Unit tests

-The unit tests test the server, routes, controllers and services.
+The unit tests are executed with Jest and they cover the server, routes, controllers, middlewares, among other modules.
+The project also includes coverage test.
-You might have noticed that there is a `tests/schemas` folder.
-There goes the values that are expected from the responses.

 Run the unit tests